Ultimate Gaming Keyboard Buyers Guide

 In the following sections, we’ll cover each of these categories more in-depth, plus discuss a few other things you need to keep in mind when purchasing a gaming keyboard.

-The other set of additional keys on a gaming keyboard are a set of programmable keys, allowing users to map complex commands that they can activate with the press of a single button.
-While MMORPG and MOBA gamers will love these programmable keys, if you’re looking to play RPG or FPS games, you’re likely not going to have a use for them.
+The other set of additional keys on a gaming keyboard are a set of programmable keys.
+These allow users to map complex commands that they can activate with the press of a single button.
+While MMORPG and MOBA gamers will love these keys, if you’re looking to play RPG or FPS games, you’re likely not going to have a use for them.
 When making the decision over how many programmable keys you need, if you need them at all, think about the type of genre you play the most and go from there.

 Wired Vs. Wireless